Milofow/devices-service/README.md

 # Device service
 This service is responsible for handling data related to devices connected to the [home automation dashboard](https://github.com/Milofow/front-end-dashboard).
 The service stores and retrieve this data inside a database.

+## MySQL database
+I chose a MySQL database, because my goal is to allow users to create groups of IoT's, making them relational.
+In MySQL it's easier to work with relational data then a non sql database.
+I could consider a non sql database if I only worked with seperate IoT devices.

 ## Requests
 Currently acceptable requests are:
 - GET: ```/devices```